ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 }
 ```

-The *Configure test event* window should looks as follows:
+The *Configure test event* window should looks as shown:

 ![fig12](Figures/12.png)